devmatheusm/GitSearch/README.md

 ### Description

-A simple search engine with the github API using the languages HTML, CSS, TYPESCRIPT, ANGULAR, JSON
+A simple search engine with the github API using the languages HTML, CSS, TYPESCRIPT, JSON with the framework ANGULAR